Mechamato Movie

-Mechamato Movie is a 2022 Malaysian Malay-language animated superhero film and a prequel to the Mechamato animated series.
-Produced by Animonsta Studios and Astro Shaw with distributed by Astro Shaw, the film is written and directed by Nizam Razak, co-directed by Dzubir Mohamed Zakaria and stars Armand Ezra, Adzlan Nazir, Fadhli Mohd Rawi, Ielham Iskandar, Marissa Balqis, Fazreen Mohd, Hazzley Abu Bakar, and Feroz Faizal.
+Mechamato Movie is a 2022 Malaysian animated superhero film.
+It is a prequel to the Mechamato animated series.
+Produced by Animonsta Studios and Astro Shaw with distributed by Astro Shaw, the film is written and directed by Nizam Razak.
 The film follows Amato's first encounter with the MechaBot in a crashed prison spaceship where Amato eventually becomes the MechaBot's new master, leading them to be pursued by the mercenary Grakakus.

 Initially announced for a 2021 release, the film was delayed numerous times due to the COVID-19 pandemic.
 This caused the animated series to be released before the movie.
 The film's release was officially announced in September 2022.

 Mechamato Movie was released in Malaysia and Brunei on 8 December 2022 and in Singapore and Indonesia in March 2023, receiving mostly positive reviews.
-A follow-up titled Mechamato Movie 2 is officially planned for release in 2026 and takes place after season 4.
+A follow-up titled Mechamato Movie 2 is officially planned for release in future.